werbna/Simon-Sed/README.md

 the big for the sequence.
 In this middle of the game board i have put a smaller circle with the control buttons in.
 This way the user can always see what level they are, on as well as being able to change the mode, start and restart the game.
 I decided to use rgby for the buttons as i thought they would stand for brightness.

-I was given the variables, and i built my game around that. this is just practice for myself. thank you for trying it out NERDS

 ### Technologies Used